Trains In Italy: Unforgettable Journeys & Practical Tips

 • Frecciabianca – replaced the Eurostar City Italia category by joining the Frecce family.
 Depending on the specific train, the top speed is either 200 kph or 250 kph.

-Traveling On italo
+Traveling On Italo

 Italo is the brand name for Nuovo Trasporto Viaggiatori (NTV) and is an Italian train operator that provides high-speed rail transport across Italy.
 It is Europe’s first private operator of 300 kph high-speed trains.
 NTV was created in 2006 as a privately-owned high speed rail operator.
+Italo has become our preferred train service, assuming they are traveling to our destination.

 Trains At The Platforms In Termini Station, Rome, Italy

-Train Travel In Italy from Rome to Sicily
+Trains In Italy From Rome To Sicily

 There are many ways to get to Palermo, Sicily including flying, driving or taking a ferry from either Naples or Civitavecchia.
 My favorite way, which we have done twice, is to take the overnight train from Rome.
 I believe this is a regional train, but since it is overnight, it really doesn’t matter.
 Reserve a sleeper, bring a bottle of your favorite wine and enjoy your evening.